tlockhart/restaurant_recommendation/README.md

 ## Description

-> **Important Note:** The `philly_reviews_with_mood.parquet` dataset used in this application was preprocessed using the Hugging Face all-MiniLM-L6-v2 sentence-embeddings model to classify restaurant reviews into one of 8 mood categories.
-The model achieved approximately 60% accuracy on the sample dataset when compared against human labeled moods.
+> **Important Note:** The `philly_reviews_with_mood.parquet` dataset used in this application contains 74.8k 4- and 5-star Yelp restaurant reviews from the Philadelphia area.
+Each review was preprocessed using the Hugging Face all-MiniLM-L6-v2 sentence embeddings model and classified into one of eight mood categories.
+The model achieved approximately 60% accuracy on a sample subset compared to human-labeled moods.

 This application helps users discover restaurants that match their current mood through an intuitive visual interface.
 Users can:

 - Select from 8 different mood categories (Adventurous, Comforting, Energizing, Romantic, Cozy, Festive, Indulgent, Refreshing)
 - Get AI-generated restaurant recommendations with detailed information including summary, contact details, address, hours, pricing, and popular items
-- Translate recommendations into multiple languages (French, German, Romanian)
+- Translate recommendations into multiple languages (Spanish, French, German, Romanian)
 - Enjoy a responsive dark-themed interface with smooth scrolling and loading animations

 The system uses a curated dataset of Philadelphia restaurant reviews with mood classifications and leverages Google's Gemini AI for generating detailed restaurant information and translations.